Re-imaging an editorial legend

 • Limited components - We need larger number of flexible Card variations

-• Visual language - New design can be scanned
+• Visual language - New design can be scanned easily

-• Visual affordance - Page looks like an Editorial page
+• Visual affordance - Page looks like an editorial page

-• Feels more premium - New font, colours, layout and graphical enhancements reflect the quality of content
+• Feels more premium - New font, colours, layout and graphical enhancements

-• Photography - Carefully chosen, hand-cropped
+• Photography - Carefully chosen, carefully cropped

 Contact me